-┝ Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Mitigation Monitoring: Monitoring Responsibility Monitoring Procedure contacts at the City and BAAQMD shall also be visible.
-This information may be posted on other required on-site signage. · All exposed surfaces shall be watered at a frequency adequate to maintain minimum soil moisture of 12 percent.
-Moisture content can be verified by lab samples or moisture probe. • .
-All excavation, grading, and demolition activities shall be suspended when average wind speeds exceed 20 mph. - Install sandbags or other erosion control measures to prevent silt runoff to public roadways.
-8 m.
-Hydroseed or apply (non-toxic) soil stabilizers to inactive construction areas (previously graded areas inactive for one month or more). ដ Designate a person or persons to monitor the dust control program and to order increased watering, as necessary, to prevent transport of dust offsite.
-Their duties shall include holidays and weekend periods when work may not be in progress. · · Install appropriate wind breaks (e.g., trees, fences) on the windward side(s) of actively disturbed areas of the construction site to minimize wind blown dust.
-Wind breaks must have a maximum 50 percent air porosity. á Vegetative ground cover (e.g., fast-germinating native grass seed) shall be planted in disturbed areas as soon as possible and watered appropriately until vegetation is established. ਹੱ The simultaneous occurrence of excavation, grading, and ground-disturbing construction activities on the same area at any one time shall be limited.
-Activities shall be phased to reduce the amount of disturbed surfaces at any one time.
-All trucks and equipment, including tires, shall be washed off prior to leaving the site. - S Site accesses to a distance of 100 feet from the
+Mitigation Manauras/Standard Conditions of • Mitigation Monitoring: Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure · . contacts at the City and BAAQMD shall also be visible.
+This information may be posted on othe required on-site signage. j.
+All exposed surfaces shall be watered at a freque adequate to maintain minimum soil moisture of percent.
+Moisture content can be verified by lat samples or moisture probe.
+12 k.
+All excavation, grading, and demolition activities shall be suspended when average wind speeds exceed 20 mph. es • Install sandbags or other erosion control measur to prevent silt runoff to public roadways. es m.
+Hydroseed or apply (non-toxic) soil stabilizers t inactive construction areas (previously graded a inactive for one month or more). n.
+Designate a person or persons to monitor the du control program and to order increased watering necessary, to prevent transport of dust offsite.
+I duties shall include holidays and weekend period when work may not be in progress. g, as heir o.
+Install appropriate wind breaks (e.g., trees, fence on the windward side(s) of actively disturbed at of the construction site to minimize wind blowr dust.
+Wind breaks must have a maximum 50 percent air porosity. reas p.
+Vegetative ground cover (e.g., fast-germinating native grass seed) shall be planted in disturbed as soon as possible and watered appropriately u vegetation is established. areas q.
+The simultaneous occurrence of excavation, grading, and ground-disturbing construction activities on the same area at any one time shall limited.
+Activities shall be phased to reduce the amount of disturbed surfaces at any one time. r.
+All trucks and equipment, including tires, shall washed off prior to leaving the site. be s.
+Site accesses to a distance of 100 feet from the